Noeryl/SkinsFix/README.md

 # SkinsFix
-A PocketMine-MP plugin that fixes color skins and adds cape support
+A PocketMine-MP plugin that fixes persona skins (which are displayed as colored in PMMP) and adds support for player capes